How to De-Ice a Windshield Fast

 Car battery being replaced by mechanic

-So, how often should you replace a car battery?
-This article aims to address the question of how often to replace car batteries in cars powered by petrol or diesel – that is, non-electric and non-hybrid vehicles.
-The rules for either electric or hybrid batteries will vary.
+This article breaks down the question of how often to replace a car battery for petrol and diesel vehicles.
+The rules for electric and hybrid batteries can vary.

 How often should you replace a car battery?